...

 Table of Contents

 CNC machining is a subtractive manufacturing process that involves shearing away material chips until the final product is achieved.
-So first, the machinists need to know the amount of material the machine will shear off in one revolution and the speed at which the CNC machine will move.
+So first, machinists need to know the amount of material the machine will shear off in one revolution and the speed at which the CNC machine will move.
 Here is where the difference between feed rate and cutting speed is important.

 When designing the parts for CNC machining, it is important to consider these parameters.
 This is because they ensure the optimization of different parts of the CNC machining process.
 While cutting speed is more important in optimizing factors like tool life and power consumption, the feed rate is vital in determining the machining time and roughness of the finished area.
 This article will compare feed rate vs. cutting speed and explain how to derive each of them.